marcoimbee/I2C-protocol-VHDL/README.md

-# I2C protocol implpementation in VHDL
+# I2C protocol implementation in VHDL

 Project developed for the "Electronic and Communication Systems" course at the University of Pisa.